10 Best Password Managers for Businesses in 2024

 I also like how 1Password makes it easy to set up two-factor authentication (2FA).
 By switching on Enforce two-factor authentication, everyone in my team had to set up a form of 2FA for their 1Password accounts.
 1Password is compatible with a range of 2FA methods, including authenticator app integration (like Google Authenticator), hardware security keys, and enterprise solutions like Duo.

-1Password is also one of the few business password managers that supports passkeys, which provide a safer and more convenient alternative to traditional passwords.
-Passkeys are expected to be widely adopted on numerous sites and applications in the near future — they offer enhanced security as they cannot be compromised by data breaches (only a portion of the login key is stored on a site or app’s servers).
+1Password is also one of the few business password managers that supports passkeys, which provide a safer and more convenient alternative to traditional passwords — they offer enhanced security as they cannot be compromised by data breaches (only a portion of the login key is stored on a site or app’s servers).

 Additionally, 1Password lets you easily add passkey support to your own business’s website using a service called Passage.
 You can integrate Passage onto your website’s backend with just two lines of code — adding passkey support to the site and allowing 1Password to handle complex implementations like account recovery, cross-platform compatibility, and more.

 It’s easy to get an overall picture of company-wide security thanks to recent changes to the API.
-Datadog, a SIEM (security information and event management) tool, is now integrated with 1Password.
+Datadog, a security information and event management tool (SIEM), is now integrated with 1Password.
 This means you can create dashboards that provide alerts whenever various actions are taken.
 For example, it can be set up to give an alert when a new user is added or a password, email address, or account name is changed.

-1Password now lets business users log into their vaults with SSO, too.
+1Password also lets business users log into their vaults with single sign-on (SSO).
 Through its “Unlock with Okta” feature, you can set up your employees to access their 1Password vaults with Okta SSO, so they won’t need their master password or secret key on trusted devices.
 It also supports SSO options using the OIDC protocol such as Duo, OneLogin, and JumpCloud.
 Not only is this a big time saver — it’s also super secure, and it allows you to have more granular control over your team’s access rights.

 1Password offers 3 business plans.
 1Password Teams Starter Pack is the cheapest, but it doesn’t include many advanced options like SSO or AD integration.
 1Password Business includes all of the mentioned features as well as 5 GB of encrypted cloud storage per user, 20 guest access accounts, and a 1Password Families plan for every user (1Password’s family plan is our top-rated password manager for families in 2024, so this is a really good perk).
 And 1Password Enterprise includes all Business plan features and adds onboarding and training assistance as well as a dedicated account manager.